 I regularly use preserved lemon, adding it to salads, soups, dressings, and seasoning because of its exquisite umami flavor.
 The fermentation process transforms the lemon peel’s bitterness into a unique taste that will amaze you.
 Preserved lemon is also high in probiotics and contains liver detoxing essential oils in the peel.
 Use the rind and discard the pulp.
 It is a staple condiment in North Africa and is available at any Middle Eastern grocery.

 It never stops to amaze me what fermentation can do to food.
 After all, let’s not forget that cheese, wine, dosa and miso are all fermented foods as well.
 The preserved lemon is one of my personal favorites.
-I still remember being given a concoction made from Chinese “sour limes” when not feeling too great; either coming down with a cold, having digestive issues or a… hang over, when I got older.
-Sour limes; brown, shriveled and very sour, chopped to pieces in hot water.
+I still remember being given a concoction made from Chinese “sour limes” when not feeling under the weather Sour limes; brown, shriveled and very sour, chopped to pieces in hot water.
 These little gems were tangy, lemony, salty but not like their cousins, the fresh limes.
 The fermentation process, combined with the salt, changes the limes so much so that they taste like nothing you have ever tried.

 My love for lemons and now fermented lemons, or preserved lemons as they are called in the Middle East, continues.
 Let me give you a few reasons why you could be enthusiastic as well:

 - they are yet another potent fermented food that provides plenty of beneficial bacteria